Michael J. Tarr

 Michael J. Tarr is an American cognitive neuroscientist who currently holds the Kavčić-Moura Professorship in Cognitive and Brain Science.
-He is a professor at Carnegie-Mellon University, a recipient of the APA Distinguished Scientific Award for an Early Career Contribution to Psychology from the American Psychological Association in 1997, a recipient of the Troland Award from the National Academy of Sciences in 2003, a Guggenheim Fellow in 2007, and an Elected Fellow of the American Association for the Advancement of Science.
+He is a professor at Carnegie Mellon University, a recipient of the APA Distinguished Scientific Award for an Early Career Contribution to Psychology from the American Psychological Association in 1997, a recipient of the Troland Award from the National Academy of Sciences in 2003, a Guggenheim Fellow in 2007, and an Elected Fellow of the American Association for the Advancement of Science.

 Education

 Tarr is a 1980 graduate of Taylor Allderdice High School.
 He earned his B.A at Cornell University in 1984 and his Ph.D. at Massachusetts Institute of Technology.

 Research

-He is an expert in visual perception and how brain transforms 2D images into high-level percepts.
-His work focuses on face, object and scene processing and recognition in both biological and artificial systems.
-His highest cited paper is Activation of the middle fusiform 'face area' increases with expertise in recognizing novel objects at 1459 times, according to Google Scholar.
+He is an expert in human visual perception, object recognition, and NeuroAI.
+His work focuses on high-level vision and representation in both natural and artificial systems.
+His highest cited paper is Activation of the middle fusiform 'face area' increases with expertise in recognizing novel objects which has been cited over 1700 times, according to Google Scholar.